devinArcher/devinArcher/README.md

   　 ˑ    𓂂    🇵🇭     ͡   ͡  <br>
        ୨୧ I luv my OCs, ask to join my discord if you want to talk with me about them... don't be shy...ᐟ <br>
                 ﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
+MILITARY GENERALS DNI!! (joke) <br>
+In all seriousness I just try to block people I don't fw, but absolutely avoid me if you're the type to harass people.
+If you're the type to go out and yell at people online for any reason, just don't bother trying to get close with me.
+Alright?<br>
+﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
 Full essay on <b>the Ethics Internet Youth Community Conflict</b> IS IN MY RENTRY!!!🔥🔥 RIGHT THERE!! https://rentry.co/EthicsofConflictinanOnlineCommunity <--- HERE!!.
 Other essays on my main rentry page. -->  https://rentry.co/mainpagedev <br>
 if you have any questions or recomendations feel free to say them on my Retrospring. edit (again): THE PUSH NOTIFICATIONS DO NOT WORK!!
 You will have to whisp me or something to check it ToT, otherwise expect a 2-3 day wait time.<br>
 https://retrospring.net/@DevinArcher <br>